How often do you see impressive shirtless Instagram posts of jacked 50-year-olds in incredible shape?

 Apart from his balanced diet, Sharpe gets the necessary nutrients from the supplements.

-He hasn’t revealed every supplement he takes, but according to our research, his complete supplement list may include:
+He hasn’t revealed every supplement he takes, but according to my research, his complete supplement list may include:

 - Multivitamin for men